Limerick Gloves were once highly priced among the rich and famous for their delicate nature.

 The decline in Limerick gloves began in the 1820s in two main parts.
 Firstly, in 1825, which removed the prohibition of foreign gloves into the British market.
 The smaller Limerick companies could not cope against the sudden influx of gloves from throughout Europe, these foreign gloves were much more varied in fabric and style and due to this they could keep up with fashion trends where Limerick gloves could not.

-Secondly, other companies outside of Limerick began producing poorer quality gloves under the name of Limerick gloves, which lowered the appreciation for the original product and severely harmed their reputation.
-Due to this, by the 1840s, most Limerick gloves on the market were produced in Cork.
+Secondly, other companies outside of Limerick began producing poorer quality gloves under the name of Limerick gloves.
+This lowered the appreciation for the original product and severely harmed their reputation.
+Sadly, by the 1840s most gloves bearing the name Limerick gloves on the market were produced in Cork.

 “Mr Burke, of Patrick-street, glover to her Majesty, has received an order from Winsor Castle, per Sir Gore Ouseley, for 12 dozen pair of celebrated Limerick gloves for her Majesty’s own use.
 The order, when completed, is to be forwarded by Miss Ouseley, of the Crescent.”

-The Limerick Museum, Henry Street, holds a pair of Limerick gloves from about 1800, with one of the gloves still folded into half a walnut shell, true to their origin.
+There is a surviving example of these gloves in the Limerick Museum, Henry Street.
+The pair date from about 1800, with one of the gloves still folded into half a walnut shell, true to their origin.

 Dents Museum.
 Chambers’s journal, Volume 26 By William Chambers and Robert Chambers, 1852; Saunders’s News-Letter 18 Feb 1786; New international encyclopedia, Volume 10 Dodd, Mead, 1915; BBC: Chicken skin gloves and Nelson; The Penny magazine of the Society for the Diffusion of Useful Knowledge, Volume 4 By Charles Knight, 1835; Limerick and Clare Examiner 21 Jan 1846; Limerick Chronicle various issues.